Table of Contents

 Personalize and cut links

-Text messages function regardless of the Internet connection but it doesn’t mean they cannot include links.
-The GSM standard accepts plain text only which rules out all coding, images and other fancy stuff.
-That’s why it’s so important to cut links!
+Text messages function regardless of the Internet connection, but it doesn’t mean they cannot include links leading to your website.
+The GSM standard accepts plain text only, which rules out all coding, images and other fancy stuff.
+That’s why it’s so important to cut and attractively present links!

-With tools like bit.ly or cut.li (link shortener integrated with our Portal) you can make long URLs shorter, consequently saving some additional characters.
+With tools like Rebrandly or cut.li (link shortener integrated with our Portal), you can make long URLs shorter, consequently saving some additional characters.
 More importantly, you can use them to add UTM parameters which will be invaluable during effectiveness analysis in Google Analytics.
 Read the article above or watch the video below for more info on utilising UTM in SMS campaigns.

-We recommend reading the guest article by Jan Biłyk of Laurens Costers.
+Furthermore, I recommend the guest article by Jan Biłyk of Laurens Costers.
 It’s an excellent introduction to link personalization.
-If you think you don’t need such extensive control over the website traffic, remember that you can check your CTRs (click-through-rates) in the Customer Portal.
+If you think you don’t need such extensive control over the website traffic, remember that you can check your CTRs (click-through rates) in the Customer Portal.

 Control the effects of your campaigns

-Reporting and analysis is one thing, remember that bulk SMS campaign increases the website traffic immediately – make sure your website is technically ready for such traffic volume.
+Reporting and analysis is one thing, but remember that a bulk SMS campaign immediately increases the website traffic.
+So make sure your website is technically ready for such traffic volume.
 Otherwise, you risk downtime instead of an increase in sales.
-The Gino Rossi case study will give an idea of the effectiveness of SMS campaigns in regard to website traffic and online shop revenue.
+The Gino Rossi case study should give you an idea of how effective SMS campaigns are regarding website traffic and online shop revenue.

-At SMSAPI, there’s a story going about a client who sent a big SMS campaign with a link to his e-shop.
-Alas, he didn’t prepare the servers for increased traffic.
-In result, instead of record-high sales, he went offline for a couple of hours.
+There’s a story about a client who sent a big, attractive SMS campaign with a link to his e-shop.
+Unfortunately, he didn’t prepare the servers for the high increase in traffic.
+As a result, instead of record-high sales, he went offline for a couple of hours.

-The case has been presented before, but it shows that companies often underestimate the power of SMS.
-It might better to split bigger campaigns into smaller chunks to not to overwhelm your customer service, logistics, and servers.
-Give yourself some time to react!
+You might be familiar with the case, but it shows that companies often underestimate the power of SMS.
+It might be better to split larger campaigns into smaller chunks not to overwhelm your customer service, logistics, and servers.
+Give yourself some time to react and breathe!

 As you can see, a basic audit of your SMS campaigns is easy.
 Furthermore, you can fix most problems by yourself.
-At the same time, this is just a beginning of the SMS marketing optimization.
+At the same time, this is just the beginning of SMS marketing optimisation.